zdravkov/kendo-docs/api/wrappers/jsp/treeview/animation-collapse.md

 ### effects `String`

-A whitespace-delimited string of animation effects that are utilized when a TreeView node is collapsed.
-Options include "fadeOut".
+A whitespace-delimited string of animation effects that are used when collapsing nodes.
+The supported effects are fadeOut and collapseVertical.

 #### Example
     <kendo:treeView-animation-collapse effects="effects">